Going Beyond Net Zero

 What is Regenerative Design?

-Broadly defined as design that reconnects humans and nature through the continuous renewal of evolving socioecological systems, regenerative design works towards renewal-focused solutions to realize net-positive impacts, considering the interconnectedness of environment, equity, and health.
+Broadly defined as design that reconnects humans and nature through the continuous renewal of evolving socioecological systems, regenerative design works toward renewal-focused solutions to realise net-positive impacts, considering the interconnectedness of environment, equity, and health.
 When embraced at the project level, regenerative design can move outcomes beyond basic high-performance goals toward net-positive impacts across seven categories.

 Six Strategies for Regenerative Park & Recreation Environments